hc2116/PhD_project/Outline of planned DetGen extension.md

 - Several testbeds (give examples) exist to allow the simulation of network-like settings in a scalable manner.
 However, these settings are always static, i.e. any generated data comes from the same network topology with the same services etc.

   Furthermore, there are no attempts at fusing network traffic and other types of data into one dataset

+- Larger network traffic datasets do no contain any ground truth labels about the stuff going on (apart from malicious/benign labels)

 - Attack simulation tools and testbeds exist, but to my knowledge only for specific individual attacks, not for multi-stage attack.